My Shortlist

 Attending open houses is a great way to learn more about private schools.
 For general advice on open house visits, check out our guide on school visits.

-The cost of Montessori schools in Edmonton tends to be lower than the cost of other private schools in Edmonton.
-In fact, Montessori schools are usually on the lower side of private school tuition in general.
+The cost of Montessori schools in Edmonton tends to be lower than that of other private schools in the area.
+In fact, these schools are generally on the lower side of private school tuition in general.

-Private school tuition can range from $5,000 to over $30,000 per year for day students.
-There are no public Montessori schools in Edmonton, though some public schools use certain Montessori principles and materials.
+Private school tuition in Edmonton can range from $5,000 to over $30,000 per year for day students.
+While there are no public Montessori schools in Edmonton, some public schools incorporate certain Montessori principles and materials into their classrooms.

-Many schools offer needs-based financial aid, such as bursaries or tuition relief.
-Other schools, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
-You can learn more about need- and merit-based financial aid in our dedicated guide.
-You can also check out our guide to preschool costs.
+Many private Montessori schools offer needs-based financial aid, such as bursaries or tuition relief.
+Fewer schools provide scholarships, which are awarded for merit in academics, athletics, or other achievements.
+Learn more about need- and merit-based financial aid in our dedicated guide.
+You can also explore our guide to preschool costs.

-Below, you’ll find the range of costs for Montessori private schools and preschools in Edmonton:
+Below, you’ll find the range of costs for Montessori private schools and preschools in Edmonton, including Montessori preschools and early learning programs.

 Tuition (day school)Students receiving financial aidGrade eligibility for financial aidAvg. aid package size (annual)